Kasaya (clothing)

 Kāṣāya are the robes of fully ordained Buddhist monks and nuns, named after a brown or saffron dye.
 In Sanskrit and Pali, these robes are also given the more general term cīvara, which references the robes without regard to color.

 Origin and construction

-Buddhist kāṣāya are said to have originated in ancient India as a set of robes for the devotees of Gautama Buddha.
+Buddhist kāṣāya are said to have originated in ancient India as a set of robes for monks who followed the teachings of Gautama Buddha.
 A notable variant has a pattern reminiscent of an Asian rice field.
 Original kāṣāya were constructed of discarded fabric.
 These were stitched together to form three rectangular pieces of cloth, which were then fitted over the body in a specific manner.
 The three main pieces of cloth are the antarvāsa, the uttarāsaṅga, and the saṃghāti.
 Together they form the "triple robe," or ticīvara.
-The ticīvara is described more fully in the Theravāda Vinaya (Vin 1:94 289).
+The ticīvara is described more fully in the Theravāda Vinaya.

 Antarvāsa (Antaravāsaka)

 The antarvāsa is the inner robe covering the lower body.
 It is the undergarment that flows underneath the other layers of clothing.
 It has a large top, and almost entirely covers the torso.
 In representations of the Buddha, the bottom of the antarvāsa usually protrudes, and appears in the rough shape of a triangle.
 This garment is essentially a skirt, which was common enough as ancient menswear.
 When needed, its height could be adjusted so it did not hang as low as the ankles.